solarwinds/solarwinds-apm-ruby/README.md

 # Contributing

 You are obviously a person of great sense and intelligence.
-We happily appreciate all contributions to the appoptics gem whether it is documentation, a bug fix, new instrumentation for a library or framework or anything else we haven't thought of.
+We happily appreciate all contributions to the solarwinds_apm gem whether it is documentation, a bug fix, new instrumentation for a library or framework or anything else we haven't thought of.